KevinGimbel/lab.kevingimbel.me/_posts/2017-02-11-coding-night-x-code-door.md

 GitHub and Jekyll, a static site generator.
 This lab website is made with Jekyll as well.

+We will use the Terminal for this course - you can read more about [using the terminal here](/resources/terminal/).

 ## Lab 1: Installing git

 [Git](https://git-scm.com) is a version control system used by software